Ethical and Political Issues Relating to Land-Based Activities

 Prior knowledge that will help with this topic

-• Basic numeracy and literacy skills are recommended to handle measurements and read instructions.
+• Basic numeracy and literacy skills (equivalent to Level 1 English and Maths) to handle measurements, calculations, and reading technical documents.

 Key Terminology